(Most especially well-written and detailed versions of modern-day saints)

 One could say that he studied the Orthodox Saints precisely “on the university level’: he assimilated their world-outlook and their orientation toward life, and studied the variety of their activity and ascetic labors and practice of prayer.
 He came to love them with all his heart, was thoroughly penetrated by their spirit—and began to live like them.
 Many years later, during the sermon he gave when he was consecrated a Bishop, he said: “While studying the worldly sciences, I went all the more deeply into the study of the science of sciences, into the study of the spiritual life.”

-9) St Justin Popovich and St Nikolai Velimirovich thought it was extremely important (7)
+9) About St Justin Popovich and St Nikolai Velimirovich (7)

 They sought the answers to the world’s most pressing problems in the teachings of the Scriptures and the Fathers of the Church, and especially in the experiences found in the Lives of the Saints.
 The saints were for them “living Bibles” “incarnate dogmas”, and the true source of Orthodox theology, experiential knowledge of God and existential pedagogical truth valid for all times.